-(Last Updated on : 09/02/2010)
+(Last Updated on : 03/10/2017)

 looks after the administration of rural areas in a district.
 The office of the Zilla Parishad is located in the district headquarters.
-The main function of this governing body revolves around providing the essential facilities to the rural people
+The ex-officio secretary of the Zilla Parishad is the Deputy Chief Executive Officer from General Administration Department present at the district level.
+The main function of this governing body is to provide essential facilities to the rural people

 and to initiate the development programmes in the villages.